ankitjatiya/Friend-Recommendation-on-Social-media-using-Graph-Mining/README.md

      1. Understanding of graph and feature engineering was the most important part of this project.
      2. For Random Forest, Follow_back was the most important feature found, followed by weight, inter_follower and shortest_path.
      3. For XGBOOST, follows_back was the most important feature.
 Followed by cosine_follower and weight_f1.
-     4. XGBoost produce better results.
+     4. XGBoost produced better results.